Thesis

 Launch and Payload Delivery

-SpaceX's initial focus was on serving the launch industry.
-SpaceX had 65% of the global satellite launch market by 2018.
-Its customers include private companies, military agencies, and government-sponsored projects.
-Many of its contracts are from NASA to deliver cargo and astronauts to the ISS.
-The satellite launch vehicle market size alone was valued at $14.4 billion in 2022 and is expected to grow at a CAGR of more than 12.5% over the ensuing decade.
+SpaceX's initial focus was on serving the launch industry, and it had captured 65% of the global satellite launch market by 2018.
+The satellite launch vehicle market size alone was valued at $14.4 billion in 2022, and is expected to grow at a CAGR of more than 12.5% over the decade until 2032.

 Source: Arstechnica

-One of the critical enablers for a low-cost competitor such as SpaceX to enter the space industry was NASA’s switch to a fixed-price contracting program called COTS (Commercial Orbital Transportation System) in the 2000s.
-COTS incentivizes lower-cost structures and innovations.
+In the 2000s, NASA switched from custom-designed, specialized hardware and software to a fixed-price contracting program called COTS (Commercial Orbital Transportation System), which incentivizes lower-cost structures and innovations.
 NASA estimated it would cost roughly $1.4 billion to develop the Falcon 9 under its typical cost-plus contract.
-By contrast, SpaceX’s development costs for Falcon 9 would be $443 million under a fixed-price model.
+By contrast, SpaceX’s development costs for Falcon 9 were $443 million.

 Internet